jdcloudcom/en/documentation/Middleware/Message-Queue/Operation-Guide/API-Reference/Call-Method/Signature-Algorithm.md

 ### The rule for generation of signature is as follows:

-String obtained by using secretKey to encrypt signSource with **hmac-sha1**
+String obtained by using secretKey to encrypt signSource with **hmac-sha1**, and then code with Base64

 ### The rule for generation of signSource is as follows: